Representing Families Struggling with Addiction

 The struggle and hardship of having a child addicted to drugs and/or alcohol is never-ending.
 Upon your death, what are you to do with your money?
 If a child has a history of drug abuse, should you cut the child off (disinherit) and make a hard life even harder?
 Should you reward them for bad behavior or motivate good behavior?
 Will your estate fund habits that can lead to their death?

 Taking a balanced approach when creating an estate plan can help you address your family’s challenges.
-People are reluctant to leave money for someone who will use that money to feed their destructive and deadly habit.
+People are reluctant to leave money for someone who will use it to feed their destructive and deadly habits.
 The fear of providing the money that will lead to a person’s continuing destruction or death is justified, which is why you should consult with an attorney to discuss the estate planning tools that are available for you.

-Family members can determine when and under what circumstances the addicted loved one will obtain distributions.
-In addition, they can establish certain provisions to prevent the trustee or beneficiary from obtaining funds and use them to support their addiction.
+- Control: Family members can determine when and under what circumstances the addicted loved one will obtain distributions.
+In addition, they can establish certain provisions to prevent the trustee or beneficiary from obtaining funds and using them to support their addiction.

 The following are common provisions to include in such trusts:

 - Monitored alcohol or drug testing (whether random or periodic).

 - Finishing school or maintaining a specific grade point average.